sassoftware/viya4-deployment/README.md

 #### (Optional) Sitedefault File

-The value is the path to a standard SAS Viya sitedefault file.
+The value is the path to a standard SAS Viya platform sitedefault file.
 If none is supplied, the example [sitedefault.yaml](examples/sitedefault.yaml) file is used.
-A sitedefault file is not required for a SAS Viya deployment.
+A sitedefault file is not required for a SAS Viya platform deployment.

 #### Kubeconfig File